Skip to content

 1. Avoid sharing of syringes, razors, toothbrushes and other objects that may be contaminated with blood.

-2. Clean and dress wound adequately.
+2. Clean and dress wound properly.

 3. Wear gloves while handling blood and body fluids.

-4. Disinfect objects contaminated with blood using household bleach diluted 4 times.
-(1 part of bleach with 4 parts of water)
+4. Disinfect objects contaminated with blood using household bleach diluted 4 times(1 part of bleach with 4 parts of water).

-8. After a 3-dose course of hepatitis B vaccination, babies born to mother infected with hepatitis B virus should receive post-vaccination serologic testing (PVST) to assess their immune response to vaccination and hepatitis B infection status.
+8. After a 3-dose course of hepatitis B vaccination, babies born to mother with hepatitis B should receive post-vaccination serologic testing (PVST) to assess their immune response to vaccination and hepatitis B infection status.
 Please refer to the factsheet on PVST for more information.

 9. Pregnant women with high HBV viral load may use antivirals in last trimester to reduce the viral load and the risk of mother-to-child transmission of HBV.
 Please refer to the website of Viral Hepatitis Control Office for more information.